Credit market nerves wear on Italy, Spain bonds as Fed hike nears

 “Thus the weakness in credit markets, which itself may also be a function of the FOMC, is apparent in euro sovereign spreads.”

-The U.S. high-yield market has been at the epicentre of concerns that a rate rise in the world’s largest economy could spell danger for companies that have become used to borrowing mountains of debt with near zero percent interest.
+The U.S. high yield market has been at the epicentre of concerns that a rate rise in the world’s largest economy could spell danger for companies have become used to borrowing mountains of debt with near zero percent interest.

 Energy companies are particularly under the cosh with oil prices near the lowest levels seen since the height of the financial crisis.